shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 The SCP also requires some criteria to stop the trust region loop.
 Usually this is defined as some threshold between the successive solutions of $\x$.
 Usually when we're at a local/global minima, the gradients are zero and differences between successive solutions are minimal.

 Depending on the function, we could also end up in a situation where a region around the minima corresponds to the same or similar cost values.
-So it's generally a good idea to also have a convergence criteria on the value of the cost function as these would also stop moving when we're at a minima.
+So it's generally a good idea to also have a convergence criteria on the value of the cost function as usually these would also stop moving much when we're at a minima.

 > IsConverged\
 $\quad$ **return** $\lVert \xst - \x \rVert_2 < xtol$ **or** $\lVert f(\xst) - f(\x) \rVert_2 < ftol$